 Believe it or not, Vatican City is its own country!
 This tiny city-state is located within the city of Rome and is home to some of the most famous sights in Italy.
-The Vatican museums are a must-visit, even if you’re not particularly interested in art or history.
+The Vatican Museums are a can’t-miss destination, even if you’re not particularly interested in art or history.

 They’re huge, and there’s so much to see that you could easily spend a whole day here.
-Highlights include the Sistine Chapel, with its world-famous ceiling painted by Michelangelo, and the Raphael Rooms, which are equally as breathtaking.
-Admission tickets to the Vatican typically include a guided tour, so make sure to book in advance!
+Highlights include the Sistine Chapel, with its world-famous ceiling painted by Michelangelo, and the Raphael Rooms, equally remarkable.
+Admission tickets to the Vatican typically have a guided tour, so book in advance!

-If you’re visiting Vatican City, you’ll also want to take a tour of St. Peter’s Basilica.
-This magnificent church is one of the largest in the world, and its interior is truly stunning.
+If visiting Vatican City, you’ll also want to tour St. Peter’s Basilica.
+This magnificent church is one of the largest in the world, and its interior is stunning.

 See Related: Best Restaurants in Italy